murray-phn/help.phnexchange/src/phns/components/gpdata.md

 ## Example 2

 In this example, as of October 2019, the practice has 516 active patients diagnosed with a mental health condition or prescribed one or more certain medications.
-We can also see that only 142 patients have a Mental Health Treatment Plan recorded and only 21 have Mental Health Treatment Plan reviews
+We can also see that only 142 patients have a Mental Health Treatment Plan recorded and only 21 have Mental Health Treatment Plan reviews.

 ![GP profile form](../../images/PIP2.PNG)